rht-labs/tech-exercise/docs/slides/content/tech-exercise-iv.md

 #### Error Budgets
 Now that we have SLOs defined for Pet Battle - next step is deciding what to do when we don’t meet with them.
 We define SLOs as a way to make sure that our services are reliable enough for our endusers.
-When our measurements show if we are not reliabile enough - now what?
+When our measurements show if we are not reliable enough - now what?

 Let's discuss what would you do if you don't meet with SLOs?